jaketae/jaketae.github.io/_posts/2020-07-17-tinkering-docker.md

 ## Pulling an Image

-To pull an image, we can use `docker pull [...]`, where the elipses are the name of the repository and the tag.
+To pull an image, we can use `docker pull [...]`, where the ellipses are the name of the repository and the tag.
 For example, let's try pulling the latest Ubuntu image from Docker hub.

 ```python